linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/General Principles of Asset Pricing.md

 $$
 \tilde {x} _ {1} = \left\{ \begin{array}{c c} 1, & u p \\ 2, & d o w n \end{array} \right., \qquad \tilde {x} _ {2} = \left\{ \begin{array}{c c} 3, & u p \\ 4, & d o w n \end{array} \right.
-$$ where the first security has a price of  $4 and the second of$ 10.
+$$ where the first security has a price of  \$4 and the second of\$ 10.
 We can check that both the rank and LOP conditions are true.
 The unique state price vector is then given by equation (17),

 $$